Spec-Driven Development

 AI assistance maturity levels

-It may help to think of the steps in this evolution as different levels in a maturity model for AI-assisted development.
-For some of us these levels are chronological but others may have jumped directly into later levels.
-There is no objectively right or wrong level, but we’re focused on the highest maturity level in this document.
+It helps to think of the steps in this evolution as different levels in a maturity model for AI-assisted development.
+Some developers experienced these levels chronologically; others jumped directly into later levels.
+There is no objectively right or wrong level, but this document focuses on the highest maturity level.

 Direct prompting